Chinese immigration to Puerto Rico: 20th century

 In 1959, thousands of business-minded Chinese fled Cuba, after the success of the Cuban Revolution led by Fidel Castro.
 One of the results of the communist revolution was that the state took over private property and nationalized all private-owned businesses.
 Most of the Cuban Chinese fled overseas and, among the places where many of them settled, were Puerto Rico, Miami and New York City.
+This pattern continued during the following decades.
+This group actively developed businesses and became involved in the economy.
+By the 1970s, Chinese-style ice cream parlors and acupuncture salons, which faced some resistance by local regulation bodies, had gained popularity.
+Other professionals entered local institutions, such as K. S. Koo joining the Centro Nuclear de Puerto Rico.
+By the 1980s, there were at least 1,990 Chinese immigrants in Puerto Rico.